User Defined Conversions in C++

 These conversions are done by specific types of operators, called typecast operators.

-As with any operators, we can overload them within our own types.
-This gives us the ability to allow our own custom classes to define how their objects are converted into other types.
+As with any operator, we can overload them within our types.
+This allows us to define the process whereby one of our objects can be converted to a different type.

 For example, if we wanted to allow our Vector objects to be convertible to booleans, it might look like this: